cinemascience/cinema/README.md

 - You can write your own database, using your current data, by referencing one of the database specifications in this repository.

+# Cinema Binder examples

+The Cinema ecosystem consists of database specifications, writers, [viewers](http://cinemaviewer.org) and algorithms.
+Among the many use cases for Cinema are two common ones:

 # Cinema Open Source releases

 All of the Cinema open source code can be found under the `cinemascience` group at